 El Paso City Council discusses supporting removing commercial traffic at BOTA

-EL PASO, Texas (KVIA) -- El Paso City representatives and El Paso Mayor Oscar Leeser are discussing alternative 4 of the U.S. General Services Administration's ideas to remove commercial traffic at the Bridge of the Americas.
+EL PASO, Texas (KVIA) -- El Paso City representatives and El Paso Mayor Oscar Leeser voted unanimously to send a letter of support for alternative 4 of the U.S. General Services Administration's proposal to remove commercial traffic at the Bridge of the Americas.

 U.S. GSA started a 45-day period for public input to learn which one of the alternatives the community prefers for the $650 million modernization project.